griffinbank/rules_clojure/README.md

     aot = ["foo.bbq"])
 ```

-It is likely you're interested in using Bazel because you have large projects with long compile and or test steps.
+It is likely you're interested in using Bazel because you have large projects with long compile and/or test steps.
 By default, rules_clojure attempts to AOT as much as possible, for speed.

 `clojure_library` produces a jar.